networknt/light-doc/content/en/tutorial/open-banking/docker-compose/_index.md

 client.verifyHostname: false
 ```

-To connect to the test cloud Consul cluster, we need to copy the client.truststore that contains Consul certificate.
-We also need to copy the service.yml and consul.yml to Consul connectivity from https://github.com/networknt/light-config-test/tree/master/light-router/test-portal/config
+To connect to the test cloud Consul cluster, we need to copy the `client.truststore` that contains the Consul certificate.
+We also need to copy the service.yml and consul.yml for Consul connectivity from https://github.com/networknt/light-config-test/tree/master/light-router/test-portal/config

 We also need to copy the logback.xml to the config folder so that it gives us a chance to overwrite the default logging level if necessary.